amplication/docs/docs/api/metaquery-graphql.md

 ```
+This will return a JSON object with a single property: `count`, which represents the total number of records that match the query.

 ## Obtaining the result count of a query

-The meta query can be used together with the `findMany` query in order to get the result count.
+You can also use the meta query together with the `findMany` query to obtain the result count for a specific query.

 ```bash